 Gluten free baking can be easy and delicious, but the key to success is in your gluten free flour mix.
 I have researched and experimented for months to come up with the perfect homemade gluten free flour blend.

 Around my house, belly pain and upset bowels are the norm.
 Both my kids and I struggle with issues and I am in a constant quest for solutions.

 Last year, I had all three of us tested for lactose intolerance, fructose intolerance, and celiac disease.
 All of our tests came back normal except for my seven year old daughter’s celiac test, which came back above “borderline” for celiac disease.

 We retested her a month later with the same result.
 The doctor referred us to Children’s Hospital to see a GI, but the appointment was more than six months away.

-So, after her lifetime of pain and diarrhea, I took her completely off gluten to hopefully bring her some relief as we waited for the appointment at Children’s Hospital.
+So, I took her completely off gluten to hopefully bring her some relief as we waited for the appointment at Children’s Hospital.

 And I began my relationship with gluten-free baking.